-Field activity continues to increase across the project following spring thaw, with crews re-mobilizing while incorporating our COVID-19 guidelines for construction safety.
-Ongoing work activity includes construction of roads, bridges, worker accommodation and right of way grading.
-Pipe delivery continues with more than 50 per cent of required pipe supply delivered to site and mainline mechanical construction will commence this summer.
-The project is currently conducting a review of baseline cost and schedule to incorporate scope increases, permit delays, and COVID-19 impacts.
+Field activity continues along the pipeline route with crews continuing to incorporate our COVID-19 guidelines for construction safety.
+Ongoing work activity includes construction of roads, bridges, worker accommodations, right of way grading and mainline mechanical construction with a majority of the required pipe supply already delivered to site.